Clifford the Big Red Dog (film): Production

 In May 2012, it was reported that Universal Pictures and Illumination Entertainment would produce a live-action/animated film based on the book.
-Matt Lopez was hired to write the script while Chris Meledandri and Deborah Forte were to produce, but in July 2013, it was reported that Illumination cancelled the project.
+Matt Lopez was hired to write the script while Chris Meledandri and Deborah Forte (creator and executive producer of the television series) were to produce, but in July 2013, it was reported that Illumination cancelled the project.
 On September 13, 2013, it was reported that the film was still in development at Universal Pictures with David Bowers in talks to direct the film.
 Like the 2011 film Hop, the titular dog character will be animated while the other characters will be live-action.

 In 2016, Paramount Pictures had purchased the rights to develop a live-action and animated hybrid film.
 On September 25, 2017, it was reported that Walt Becker had been hired to direct from a script being re-written by Ellen Rapoport, and from the original written by Justin Malen, which would be produced by Forte through her Silvertongue Films banner.
 On June 20, 2019, Paramount closed a deal with Entertainment One to co-finance the film.
 Under the deal, Entertainment One Films would distribute the film in Canada and the United Kingdom excluding TV broadcast rights for the latter country, while Paramount would distribute in all other territories including the United States.
 On December 25, 2019, a photo from the film was leaked, revealing the computer-generated form of Clifford in the live-action scenery.
 In May 2019, Camp and Whitehall signed on to star in the film.
 In June 2019, Cleese, Guillory, Wang, Grier, Rosie Perez, Keith Ewell, Bear Allen-Blaine and Lynn Cohen joined the cast.
 Principal photography began on June 10, 2019, in New York City and wrapped on August 23, 2019, after 55 days of shooting.
 The visual effects were made by Moving Picture Company.
 On November 18, 2020, it was announced that John Debney would compose the film's score.
 The song "Room for You" performed by Madison Beer, was released on November 5, 2021.